Skip to main content

 20 weeks

-Subcutaneous Injection (Cognitive Studies): Lower dose used in the Baker et al. cognitive function trial.
+Subcutaneous Injection (cognitive research dose): Lower dose used in the Baker et al. cognitive function trial, not an approved indication.

-IGF-1 levels should be monitored periodically.
-Treatment should be discontinued if persistent IGF-1 elevation above the age-adjusted upper limit of normal is observed.
+IGF-1 should be monitored periodically.
+Treatment is typically discontinued if IGF-1 stays elevated above the age-adjusted upper limit of normal, since the long-term effects of sustained IGF-1 elevation are unknown.

 Side Effects & Safety